kohana/core/guide/kohana/security/validation.md

     $object->rule($field, $callback, array($parameter1, $parameter2));

 If no parameters are specified, the field value will be passed to the callback.
-The following two rules are equivalent.
+The following two rules are equivalent:

     $object->rule($field, 'not_empty');
     $object->rule($field, 'not_empty', array(':value'));

+Rules defined in the [Valid] class can be added by using the method name alone.
+The following three rules are equivalent:

+    $object->rule('number', 'phone');
+    $object->rule('number', array('Valid', 'phone'));
+    $object->rule('number', 'Valid::phone');

 ## Binding Variables